Sun Tunnel Buying Guide

 Flashing and upstand come as standard with all Lightway products as part of a handy kit.

-Flat roof sun tunnels are available from Lightway in five different diameter sizes (15.6cm, 23cm, 32cm, 52cm & 120cm), the last size being the Lightway Maximus for large commercial buildings.
+Flat roof sun tunnels are available from Lightway in five different diameter sizes, including the Lightway Maximus for large commercial buildings.
 All Lightway’s flat roof tunnels come with rigid tube.

 In contrast, our own range of 35cm, 45cm and 55cm flat roof sun tunnels are available strictly with flexible tubes.